Giveth/giveth-docs/giveconomy/GIVdrop.md

 <img alt='check GIVdrop eligibility' src={useBaseUrl('/img/content/giveconomy/claimConnect1.png')} />

-From here you have need to connect your web3 wallet to the DApp to check your eligibility.
+From here you will need to connect your web3 wallet to the DApp to check your eligibility.

 After connecting, one of three situations will happen: